ag487/matrix-eigenvectors/theory.md

 * eig1. eig2 = d.a + d^2 - d^2 - c^2
 * eig1. eig2 = a.d - c^2

-LHS is the product of eigenvalues, RHS is the determinant of the underlying matrix.
+Left side is the product of eigenvalues, right side is the determinant of the underlying matrix.
 From the theory section, these are equal.
 Check complete.
 Wilkinson shift gives one of the eigenvalues.

 ### 3.4 Power iteration